gortazar/chef-sonar/README.md

 # DESCRIPTION:

 This cookbook basically translates the install instructions from http://docs.codehaus.org/display/SONAR/Install+Sonar#InstallSonar-Server into chef DSL.
+It is an updated version from the original ctrabold/chef-sonar cookbook to support sonarqube (>= 4.0).

 # REQUIREMENTS: